idea-garage/supatool/README.md

 }
 ```

-## Example: How to use generated CRUD code in your app
+## Example: How to use generated CRUD code in your apps

 CRUD utility files for the `apps` table will be generated in `src/integrations/supabase/crud-autogen/` by default.